Chime Review 2023: Checking, Savings, Pros & Cons

 Chime’s mobile banking platform is secured with encrypted data, two-factor authentication and fingerprint authentication to keep strangers from accessing your account.
 And the platform gives you access to real-time transaction alerts and instant debit card freeze.

-Chime is a financial tech company that has partnered with Bankcorp Bank and Stride Bank.
+Chime is a financial tech company that has partnered with Bankcorp Bank, N.A. and Stride Bank N.A.
 Chime offers accounts and cards, but is not a bank itself.
 It has an app and may seem like a bank, but its partners conduct the actual bank processes.